 - If you fail to take your annual RMD, you may have to pay a 50% excise tax on the amount that you should have withdrawn.

 - If you make non-deductible IRA contributions, but don’t track your contribution basis and earnings separately, you may inadvertently pay taxes on those contributions twice—since non-deductible IRA contributions are not subject to taxes, but earnings are.
 Read more about that here.

 While we’re on the subject of RMDs, one possible way to minimize their tax impact is by making a qualified charitable distribution (QCD).
 A QCD reduces your adjusted gross income, which may also lower the taxes you pay on Social Security benefits and decrease your Medicare premium.

 Healthcare is a major expense for retirees.
-If you have a high-deductible health insurance plan, you may want to consider opening a health savings account (HSA) to pay for qualified medical expenses in your golden years—which, according to Fidelity Investments, will total about $280,000 over the course of retirement for a healthy 65-year old couple today.
+If you have a high-deductible health insurance plan, you may want to consider opening a health savings account (HSA) to pay for qualified medical expenses in your golden years.

-You may make either pretax or tax-deductible contributions to a HSA.
+HSA contributions can be either pretax or tax-deductible.
 The contributions grow tax-free (in most cases) and may be withdrawn with no tax consequences if applied to IRS-qualified medical expenses.

 Looking for more ideas to save on your tax bill in retirement?
 Our financial advisors can help.
 Request a complimentary, no-obligation conversation today!